Quick overview

 In Czech law, time limits are divided into substantive and procedural time limits, each of which has its own specific consequences and application.
 It is important to understand how these time limits work to avoid unpleasant surprises.

-On the other hand, there are procedural time limits, which are used in judicial or administrative proceedings and set out when you must take certain procedural steps, such as filing an appeal or submitting evidence.
-Missing a procedural deadline does not always mean losing a right, as in some cases it is possible to ask for it to be restored.
+On the other hand, there are procedural time limits, which are used in court or administrative proceedings and set out when you must take certain procedural steps, such as filing an appeal or submitting evidence.
+Missing a procedural deadline does not always mean losing a right, as in some cases it is possible to ask for it to be reinstated.
 In practice, this means that if you have an excusable reason (e.g. illness), the court or administrative authority may waive the time limit and give you another chance to file.

 The difference between these time limits is therefore crucial: while substantive time limits protect the law itself, procedural time limits only concern the correct procedure in the proceedings.